21.8 C

 GuideBG Glimpse

-In the second half of the 15th century, the Dragalevski Monastery was rebuilt.
-In 1476, Radoslav Mavur donated resources that allowed the restoration and painting of the St. Virgin Mary church.
-The Dragalevski Monastery was a crucial literary center in Sofia, with its scriptorium and a monastic school.
-Some of the handwritten books and the names of the scribes who worked at this monastery are still known today.
-These include pop Nikola, who copied the Gospels in 1469; an unknown grammarian who copied the famous Dragalevski Gospel in 1534, decorated with a silver frame from 1648 and kept today at the Church Museum in Sofia; and the three brothers Daniel, Stoyan, and Vladko, who copied and decorated a psalter in 1598, later transferred to the Athonite Monastery of Iviron.
-In 1612, grammarian Yov Shishatovats inscribed the famous Boyan’s Calendar.
+In the latter half of the 15th century, the Dragalevski Monastery was revitalized.
+In 1476, a generous donation by Radoslav Mavur funded the reconstruction and painting of the St. Virgin Mary church.
+This began the monastery’s role as a crucial literary hub in Sofia.
+The monastery housed a scriptorium and a monastic school, producing handwritten texts that are still known today.
+Notable scribes include Pop Nikola, who transcribed the Gospels in 1469, and an unknown grammarian who copied the famous Dragalevski Gospel in 1534.
+This precious artifact, adorned with a silver frame from 1648, is now preserved in the Church Museum of Sofia.

 Embark on a journey through time and spirituality by discovering Bulgaria’s rich monastery heritage.